adieuadieu/alagarr/README.md

 ## Full Example

 Alagarr helps you cut out all the boilerplate involved with handling HTTP requests in serverless functions.
-Albeit somewhat contrived, here is a before-and-after example of common pattern that shows up in AWS Lambda function's:
+Albeit somewhat contrived, here is a before-and-after example of common pattern frequently found in AWS Lambda function's:

 #### Without Alagarr 😭